YunoHost-Apps/filebin_ynh/doc/DESCRIPTION.md

-This is a dummy description of this app features
+Filebin2 is a Web application that facilitates convenient file sharing over the Web.